-Out of the four different IDR plans, there’s one repayment plan that stands out and can save you a lot of money, and that's the Revised Pay As You Earn (REPAYE) plan.
-In this guide, learn everything you need to know about REPAYE.
+Out of the four different IDR plans, there’s one repayment plan that stands out and can save you a lot of money, and that's the Saving on a Valuable Education (SAVE) plan.
+In this guide, learn everything you need to know about SAVE.

-Caveat with REPAYE loan forgiveness
+Caveat with SAVE loan forgiveness

-The REPAYE option is attractive as it has fewer eligibility requirements than some of the other IDR repayment plans.
-Any Federal Direct Loan borrower under the following plans qualifies for Revised Pay As You Earn student loans repayment plan:
+The SAVE option is attractive as it has fewer eligibility requirements than some of the other IDR repayment plans.
+Any Federal Direct Loan borrower under the following plans qualifies for the Saving on a Valuable Education (SAVE) student loan repayment plan:

 - Subsidized Direct Loans

 - Unsubsidized Direct Loans

 Unfortunately, Parent PLUS Loans, consolidation loans paying back a Parent PLUS Loan, and loans that are in default don’t qualify for SAVE.